 The good thing is you can use money to buy time.
 For example:

-- Buying gadgets and tools that cut down time spent on performing household chores, like robo vacuum cleaners that automatically cleans the house
+- Buying gadgets and tools that cut down time spent on performing household chores, like robo vacuum cleaners that automatically clean the house

 - Hiring someone to do work that would take you ages to complete, like hiring a plumber